 Speak with an Employment Lawyer at Gignilliat, Savitz & Bettis, LLP | South Carolina’s Labor & Employment Law Firm

-Gignilliat, Savitz & Bettis, LLP is an employer defense law firm located in Columbia, South Carolina.
+Gignilliat, Savitz & Bettis, LLP is a management-side employment and labor law firm located in Columbia, South Carolina.
 If you have questions about what your company needs to be doing during the COVID-19 pandemic, we invite you to get in touch.
 Call 803-799-9311 or contact us online to arrange a confidential consultation.